-75. Maximum Impervious Surface.
+78. Maximum Impervious Surface.
 The largest amount of hard surfaces allowed with a parcel, which could include roots, pavement, patios, walkways, and gravel parking areas.

-76. May.
-Denotes an action is acceptable, provided it conforms to the provisions of this chapter.
+79. May.
+Denotes an action is acceptable, provided it conforms to the provisions of this Section.

-77. Mining.
+80. Mining.
 Removal of naturally occurring metallic and nonmetallic minerals and other related materials, including sand, gravel and quarry rock from on, and beneath, the earth's surface normally for commercial and construction purposes.
 This can include deep pit, open pit, surface mining, quarrying, placer and hydraulic mining.